People

 Ysios Capital

-Karen holds a master’s degree in Molecular Biology and a PhD in Cell Biology, both from the University of Konstanz, Germany.
+She holds a master’s degree in Molecular Biology and a PhD in Cell Biology.

 Rusty Kelley, PhD